Islam in Mozambique: Pre-colonial history

 In the 18th century there may've been a slow Islamic revival.
 In the 1720s, the Portuguese imposed a flurry of economically motivated restrictions on Muslim Indians at Mozambique Island.
 This was followed in I736 by a viceregal order from Goa against "the [Indian] Moors and Gentiles [Hindus] preaching their laws to the Cafres."

 Several years later, the archbishop of Mozambique lamented Muslim success in conversion when compared with the failure of the church.
 He noted their easy access to Quelimane, Sofala, and Inhambane, citing especially the latter for the free exercise of the Muslim religion.
 Not surprisingly, soon he argued against Muslims exercising their beliefs at all.

-In 1750, new restrictions on Muslims owning slaves were imposed because Muslim owners indoctrinated the slaves with "their damned Mohammedan faith."
+In 1750, new restrictions on Muslims owning slaves were imposed, claiming Muslim owners indoctrinated the slaves with "their damned Mohammedan faith."

 In 1759 five Indian Muslims were returned to the colonial capital from Inhambane, where they had organized Muslim schools for the local Africans.
 About the same time, the lieutenant-general of the Rivers complained bitterly that Muslim traders from Sanculo, a small polity on the mainland just south of Mozambique Island, were zealously preaching Islam among the Africans around Murambala, north of the Zambezi and east of the Shire rivers from Sena.

 During the subsequent period of the Omani Al Bu Said dynasty, Muslim merchants expanded their trading zones south along the coast.

 In the early 1800s a young Musa Quanto went on an extended proselytizing mission deep into the interior, as far as the north bank of the Zambezi and the valley of the Lugenda River.
 After travels to Mozambique Island, Zanzibar, the Comoros, and northwest Madagascar, he returned to Angoche in the 1850s.
 From 1862-1877 he tried extending the Angoche Sultanate militarily.